flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 To test this turn off your firewall and try again to reach your MCDU via your browser.
 If you now can access your MCDU from your browser you have confirmed that it is indeed the firewall that bocks this access. **Turn the firewall back on again.**

 We now know we need to open the ports we want to use.
-The default ports are TCP 8125 and TCP 8080 and these must be allowed to pass the firewall.
+The default ports are **TCP 8125** and **TCP 8080** and these must be allowed to pass the firewall.

 There are several ways to open ports on your PC firewall.

-For the Windows Firewall you can either do it like it is described here: [Opening a Port on Windows Firewall Instructions](https://www.howtogeek.com/394735/how-do-i-open-a-port-on-windows-firewall/){target=new}
+For the Windows Firewall you can follow the guide here: [Opening a Port on Windows Firewall Instructions](https://www.howtogeek.com/394735/how-do-i-open-a-port-on-windows-firewall/){target=new  .md-button }

-Or if you open a Command Line prompt as Administrator you can use these commands:
+Alternatively you can open a Command Line prompt as Administrator and use these commands:

 ```
 netsh advfirewall firewall add rule name="MCDU Web Server" dir=in action=allow protocol=TCP localport=8125